Meet the Team

 Gabriela (Gaby) Cordova Ramos, MD

 Dr. Cordova Ramos is a neonatologist at Boston Medical Center and an Assistant Professor of Pediatrics at Boston University School of Medicine.
 Dr. Cordova Ramos’s research investigates racial/ethnic and linguistic disparities in neonatal-perinatal delivery of care.
-Her focus is on adapting evidence-base interventions to diverse populations in safety-net settings to increase their uptake, scale-up and sustainability.
+Her focus is on adapting evidence-based interventions to diverse populations in safety-net settings to increase their uptake, scale-up, and sustainability.
 Her project for the CIIS Fellowship examines the adaptation and implementation of standardized social determinants of health screening and referral in a safety-net NICU setting.

 Kathryn Fantasia, MD, MSc

 Dr. Fantasia is an Assistant Professor of Medicine at Boston University School of Medicine and an endocrinologist in the Section of Endocrinology, Diabetes, and Nutrition at Boston Medical Center.
 Dr. Fantasia’s research interests are in improving access to care and health outcomes for underserved patients with diabetes.
-Her research focuses on identification of racial and ethnic disparities in diabetes care, particularly in the use of diabetes technologies, and interventions to increase technology adoption.
+Her research focuses on the identification of racial and ethnic disparities in diabetes care, particularly in the use of diabetes technologies, and interventions to increase technology adoption.